If you are unsure of the race rules or format check here first. You can always ask an official for clarification on rules before a race starts.

 Riders are handicapped based on their categories and abilities.
 Stronger riders are given a greater distance to complete.
 All riders for the night can participate and have an equal chance in winning.

-After 3 laps the bell is rung.
-The first rider across the line on the next lap takes 1st place and finishes their race.
-The second bell will ring after 6 laps have been completed and the winner of the following sprint takes 2nd place, this repeats until the final lap bell where the remaining riders sprint for the remaining positions.
+With 7 laps to go the bell is rung.
+The first rider across the line on the next lap (6 to go) takes 1st place and finishes their race.
+The second bell will ring with 4 laps to go and the winner of the following sprint (3 Laps to go) takes 2nd place, the final lap bell is rung with 1 to go and the remaining riders sprint for the remaining positions.
+Lapped riders will not be eligible for intermediate sprints and be ranked below riders on the lead lap after the final sprint.

 The first step in your track cycling journey...